rabbitmq/rabbitmq-website/site/streams.md

 ## <a id="feature-comparison" class="anchor" href="#feature-comparison">Feature Comparison with Regular Queues</a>

-Stream queues are not really queues in the traditional sense and thus do not align very closely with AMQP 0.9.1 queue semantics.
+Streams are not really queues in the traditional sense and thus do not align very closely with AMQP 0.9.1 queue semantics.
 Many features that other queue types support are not supported and will never be due to the nature of the queue type.

-A client library that can use regular mirrored queues will be able to use stream queues as long as it uses consumer acknowledgements.
+An AMQP 0.9.1 client library that can use regular mirrored queues will be able to use streams as long as it uses consumer acknowledgements.

-Many features will never be supported by stream queues due their non-destructive read semantics.
+Many features will never be supported by streams due their non-destructive read semantics.

 ### <a id="feature-matrix" class="anchor" href="#feature-matrix">Feature Matrix</a>